-Performar ce Criteria Action Years 1-3 Years 4 - 6 Years 7 - 9 Years 10 - 12 Completion Criteria Annual flora monitoring. methods in monitoring ACP FFMP sites, against h year in acco including ev benchmark le analogue sit valuation of data (where All monitoring events completed for the life of the mine and post extraction operations and reported.
+Performar Action Years 1 - 3 Years 4 - 6 Years 7 - 9 Years 10 - 12 Completion Criteria Annual flora monitoring.
+Monitoring completed each year in accordance with methods in ACP FFMP including evaluation of monitoring sites, against benchmark data (where available), and other suitable analogue sites.
+All monitoring events completed for the life of the mine and post extraction operations and reported.
 Vegetation Community Benchmarks Established.
 Complete Complete Completed and BOMP targets and monitoring updated.
-Revegetation monitoring of areas subject to active planting. performance Monitoring of any revegetation areas indicates performance indicators progressing towards completion criteria.
+Revegetation monitoring of areas subject to active planting.
+Monitoring performance completion c of any reve indicators riteria.
 Species diversity, foliage cover, height and structural composition at target levels of agreed benchmark criteria site or on trajectory to meet those parameters.
 All monitoring and analysis reported.
 Complete EES Conservation Area Monitoring Form including taking of photographs from photo- points.
 Compl Completed annually or as directed by EES.
 Evidence of annual completion of form and inclusion in AEMR.